 Harvard Medical School

-Dr. Moses’ basic and translational work has been published in such many peer-reviewed.
-She received a PhD from Boston University and completed a National Institutes of Health postdoctoral fellowship at Boston Children’s Hospital and MIT.
-Dr. Moses was elected to the Institute of Medicine of the National Academies of the US in 2008 and to the National Academy of Inventors in 2013.
-She has been recognized with both of Harvard Medical School’s mentoring awards, the A. Clifford Barger Mentoring Award (2003) and the Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty (2009).
-In 2013, Dr. Moses received the Honorary Member Award from the Association of Women Surgeons of the American College of Surgeons.
+Dr. Moses’ basic and translational work has been published in such journals as Science, The New England Journal of Medicine, Cell, PNAS and Nature Communications, among others.
+She received a Ph.D.in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Boston Children’s Hospital and MIT in the laboratory of Dr. Robert Langer.
+Dr. Moses is the recipient of a number of NIH and foundation grants and numerous awards and honors.
+Most recently, she was the 2021 recipient of the American Association for Cancer Research (AACR)-Women in Cancer Research Charlotte Friend Lectureship.
+Dr. Moses has been recognized with both of Harvard Medical School’s mentoring awards, the A. Clifford Barger Mentoring Award and the Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty.
+Marsha has received the Excellence in Mentoring Award from the Postdoc Association of Boston Children’s Hospital and has also received their Award for Exceptional Mentorship.
+She has also received the Honorary Member Mentoring Award from the Association of Women Surgeons of the American College of Surgeons.